 There is a slight chance, sanity is something organizers and curator of this year Biennale Ralph Ruggof wants to awaken in us.
 May you live in interesting times, the title of the 58th Biennale states.
 In ancient times it was used as the Chinese curse, remembered by various politicians in the last century, and has no less relevance today, because while running in circles each day we forget that we are simply ‘moving from crisis to crisis’ like that.

-79 artists, who were invited to participate in The Exhibition, got themselves on a mission to question and reflect on the concerns of 58th Biennale.
-When the basics of humanly order, our values and relations are threatened, guidance from the talented and indifferent ones can be a really nice touch.
+Seventy-nine artists, who were invited to participate in The Exhibition, got themselves on a mission to question and reflect on the concerns of 58th Biennale.
+When the basics of humanly order, our values and relations are threatened, guidance from the talented and indifferent ones can be a nice touch.
 And guess what, the youngest artist on this mission is 28-year-old Lithuanian Augustas Serapinas.
 Big ups to him.
-And also, to the tandem of Lina Lapelyte, Vaiva Grainyte and Rugile Barzdziukaite representing Lithuanian Pavilion with their Sun & Sea (Marina) beachy, sandy experience, already noticed and included to The Must-See Lists of 58th Biennale.
+And also, to the tandem of Lina Lapelyte, Vaiva Grainyte, and Rugile Barzdziukaite representing Lithuanian Pavilion with their Sun & Sea (Marina) beachy, sandy experience, already noticed and included to The Must-See Lists of 58th Biennale.

 While dozens of countries make a nice homecoming to their usual pavilions at Giardini Park or the Arsenale each second year, Lithuania and few other countries never had their permanent place and space in Venice.
 Because of historical reasons.
-And also, because Biennale is expensive af.
-Creating, transporting, installing and later maintaining the pavilion can cost you a fortune.
-Some artists put all of their savings to this once-in-a-lifetime-opportunity, others get state funding, scholarships and, good for them, learn how to fundraise.
+And also, because Biennale is expensive AF.
+Creating, transporting, installing, and later maintaining the pavilion can cost you a fortune.
+Some artists put all of their savings to this once-in-a-lifetime-opportunity; others get state funding, scholarships and, good for them, learn how to fundraise.
 It’s a fight with numbers that art has to win.

 Ghana, Madagascar, Malaysia, and Pakistan – the first-timers at Venice Biennale, could really teach some tricks of this battle.
 After the government changed, Malaysian gallerist Wei-ling Lim wrote to new prime minister Mahathir Mohamad proposing countries presence in Venice.
 She got a Yes, but with one condition – to raise funds herself.
 She did it so, artists Anurendra Jegadeva, Ivan Lam, HH Lim, and Zulkifli Yusoff, will help the viewers to understand more about the diversity of Malaysian society in the 58th Biennale.

-In 1957, on the eve of independence country was singing ‘Ghana Freedom’, and so, the name of this song was perfect for Ghana’s debut in Venice.
-Curated by Nana Oforiatta Ayim six artists from three different generations El Anatsui, Ibrahim Mahama, photographer Felicia Abban, painter Lynette Yiadom-Boakye, video artist John Akomfrah, and Selasi Awusi Sosu will tell the story of their freedom in a pavilion designed by prominent Ghana’s architect David Adjaye.
+In 1957, on the eve of independence country was singing ‘Ghana Freedom,’ and so, the name of this song was perfect for Ghana’s debut in Venice.
+Curated by Nana Oforiatta Ayim, six artists from three different generations El Anatsui, Ibrahim Mahama, photographer Felicia Abban, painter Lynette Yiadom-Boakye, video artist John Akomfrah, and Selasi Awusi Sosu will tell the story of their freedom in a pavilion designed by prominent Ghana’s architect David Adjaye.

 Black pavilion of Madagascar created by Joël Andrianomearisoa and curated by Rina Ralay Ranaivo and Emmanuel Daydé invites visitors to mournful wonderings and wanderings between dark shades, not making any direct tribute to the country.
 Meanwhile, Pakistani Naiza Khan speaks about the exact place in the pavilion curated by Zahra Khan.
-Manora Island is well researched and documented by artist, who was observing the transformation of the island’s history and ecology for the last decade.
+Manora Island is well researched and documented by the artist, who was observing the transformation of the island’s history and ecology for the last decade.
 Aren’t these interesting times to live in?